 Conferences — including TypeCon in particular — are a great way to meet people of all levels in the type community.
 Even many of the top folks in fonts are amazingly friendly and approachable!
 Not to mention all the amazing talks and panels.
 Highly recommended!

-Older versions of FontLab Studio (5.1.4 and earlier) and TransType Pro 3 cannot be installed on High Sierra.
-If installed, they cannot launch on High Sierra.
+Older versions of FontLab Studio (5.1.4 and earlier) and TransType Pro 3 cannot be installed on High Sierra and later.
+If installed, they cannot launch on these operating systems.

-If you installed one of these older appsprior to High Sierra upgrade, you will see this error message:
+If you installed one of these older apps prior to your OS upgrade, you will see this error message:

 “Error while writing license file /Library/Preferences/[name of license file].
 Please make sure that you have rights to write to the folder and that such a file doesn’t already exist.
 Otherwise your license will be lost but your Activation key will be marked as used.”

-If installed fresh after High Sierra upgrade (or if the license file is removed), you will see this error message:
+If installed fresh after OS upgrade (or if the license file is removed), you will see this error message:

 “Error initializing license system.
 Bad or missing or expired RLM license (-130)...”